Xunnamius/black-flag/README.md

 # Black Flag

-Black Flag is a fairly thin library that wraps <a href="https://yargs.js.org" target="_blank">yargs</a>, extending its capabilities with several powerful declarative features.
+Black Flag is a fairly thin library that wraps [yargs][1], extending its capabilities with several powerful declarative features.

 ---